davidisinta/AI/pset2.2/analysis2.md

 Initially, my approach was to compare embeddings of **real cases** directly against **cited cases**.
 However, this presented two key challenges:

 1. **Detecting Non-Existent Cases**
-   - Full case descriptions were unnecessary for identifying fictitious cases—only the case titles (or headers) mattered.
+   - Full case descriptions were unnecessary for identifying non-existent cases; only the case titles mattered.
    - To optimize this, I **split** each case into two parts: **header** and **description**.
    - This significantly improved accuracy in detecting non-existent cases.
    - The results improved even further when I **trimmed headers** to retain only the **"Who vs. Who"** format, making the embeddings highly effective at identifying hallucinated case names.